10 biggest benefits of daily meditation practice

 Research has been conducted both in smaller and in bigger companies.

 Across the board, regular TM meditators improve significantly (3 months into practice) on such crucial measures as:

 - job satisfaction,

 - physiological settledness and stability during mental task performance (measured by skin conductance levels),

 - status of general health.

-Numerous studies with students at all levels of their educational path (primary school, middle school, college, universities etc) demonstrate that Transcendental Meditation practice:
+Numerous studies with students at all levels of their educational path (primary school, middle school, college, universities etc) demonstrate that TM meditation practice:

 - increases general intellectual and cognitive performance,

 - has positive impact on academic test results,